-- ii.
+- i.
+Appropriate levels of knowledge and understanding in physics, chemistry and mathematics necessary to apply advanced bioscience techniques related to the subject area - ii.
 The ability to study independently - iii.
 Experience of using a range of techniques and research methods in a safe and responsible manner - iv.
 An analytical, problem-solving approach to their work and the ability to critically evaluate evidence - v.
 An understanding of research design - vi.
 Effective communication through a variety of media, to non-specialist audiences - vii.
 An appreciation for the significance of ethical, social and legal issues and critical awareness of current developments in the subject - viii.
 Prepare the student for a future career - ix.
 There is evidence of an approach to the development of teams and different team members (including leadership) - x.
 Students should understand the statistical aspects of experimental procedures, encompassing the analysis of collected data, the design and analysis of studies, the development of calibration and analysis techniques, and the robustness of data - xi.
 Awareness of data banks and analysis of large data sets - xii.
-Health and safety training in the laboratory/field - xiii.
-Opportunities to demonstrate a critical awareness of the importance of equality, diversity and inclusivity and adopt an inclusive approach to the practice of the biosciences4 - 5.
-The period of practice is that part of the course concerned with a research project completed in a work environment it is where the student experiences the practice of science.
-The nature of the research may be experimental, where it is performed in a laboratory, or computational linked to bioinformatics, or it may be more related to bioenterprise.
+Health and safety training in the laboratory/field - E. The period of practice is that part of the course concerned with a research project completed in a work environment it is where the student experiences the practice of science.
+The nature of the research may be experimental, where it is performed in a laboratory, or computational linked to bioinformatics, or it may be more related to bio-enterprise.
 It is expected that the research will generate information that can be critically evaluated.
 The work environment may be a research laboratory within an academic institute or at an industrial or commercial company, or in a designated research area such as a specific field location or aboard a research ship.
-For accreditation, when the student is working away from the home institution, it is important that the mechanisms for monitoring student progress be clearly described. - A period of practice will allow the student to apply the knowledge and learning gained in their academic training while carrying out their own supervised research in an active research environment - ii.
+For accreditation, when the student is working away from the home institution, it is important that the mechanisms for monitoring student progress be clearly described. - i.
+A period of practice will allow the student to apply the knowledge and learning gained in their academic training while carrying out their own supervised research in an active research environment - ii.
 The research will be related to, and draw on, the theoretical knowledge and skills already acquired during the degree programme - iii.
 The student effort should be substantial (equivalent to 60 credits or more for a researchbased course), and evidence of achieving the learning outcomes should be clearly documented against the produced written work - iv.
 Throughout the period of practice, the interaction of the student with the supervisor should be documented allowing progress to be clearly monitored - v.
 The period of practice should be passed for the award of the degree